Psoriasis

 9. Is psoriasis linked to other health problems?

 Yes.
-People with psoriasis are at higher risk for conditions such as psoriatic arthritis, cardiovascular disease, type 2 diabetes, and depression.
+People with psoriasis may have a higher risk of psoriatic arthritis, cardiovascular disease, type 2 diabetes, and depression.
+Monitoring overall health is important alongside skin management.

 10. Can children get psoriasis?

-Yes, psoriasis can affect children, although it’s more commonly diagnosed in adults.
-Guttate psoriasis is a common form in younger individuals.
+Yes, psoriasis can occur in children, although it is more commonly diagnosed in adults.
+Guttate psoriasis is often seen in younger individuals.
+Early evaluation helps guide appropriate care.